aleksey-rowan/obsidian-context-aware-move-and-rename/README.md

 ### Shortcuts

 No defaults shortcuts are provided.
 You can map them however you want, but I recommend using the `F2` shortcut with the `rename-file-or-link`.
 This way you keep the default behaviour most of the times and gain the ability to quickly rename links under the cursor.

+## Installation

+### Community Plugins

+1. Open Obsidian.
+2. Go to "Settings" > "Community plugins."
+3. Search for "Context-Aware Move and Rename"
+4. Click "Install" to enable the plugin.

+### Manual Installation

+1. Download the latest release from the [Releases](https://github.com/aleksey-rowan/obsidian-context-aware-move-and-rename/releases) page.
+2. Extract the zip file into your Obsidian plugins folder.
+3. Reload Obsidian to activate the plugin.

 ## License